Registration: General Information

 A student may appeal a grade to the Committee within the first six weeks of the academic semester subsequent to receiving the grade.

 Prior to submitting a petition appealing a grade, a student must attempt to resolve the issue by consulting with the instructor and the department chair.
 If the issue is not resolved after consultation, a petition may be filed.
 In the Grade Appeal, the student must provide evidence the instructor deviated from the published grading criteria.
+In addition, instructor and department input will be solicited by the committee if not provided in the petition.

 The Committee reviews the following categories of Grade Changes: